-Governor's Remarks at the National Public Sector Accountants Conference 2017 - "Charting a Path for the Future"Speaker: Muhammad bin Ibrahim Venue: Penang Language: English Speech Date: 15 Aug 2017
+Governor's Remarks at the National Public Sector Accountants Conference 2017 - "Charting a Path for the Future"Speaker: Muhammad bin Ibrahim, FCB Venue: Penang Language: English Speech Date: 15 Aug 2017

 Thank you for the invitation to speak today.
 My congratulations to Jabatan Akauntan Negara Malaysia and Persatuan Akauntan Sektor Awam Malaysia on the successful organisation of the 28th National Public Sector Accountants Conference.

 In two weeks’ time, we will be celebrating our 60th year of independence.
 Our nation has come a long away – economically, socially and politically.
 Faced with the challenge of the new and the unknown at the dawn of our independence, our nation has risen to the occasion time and again.
 We have persevered.
 We have adapted.
 We have transformed.
 We have grown from strength to strength despite the many challenges.

 This boldness of spirit is something that has driven us from the very first moments of our nationhood.
 Upon the proclamation of our independence in 1957, Tunku Abdul Rahman had imparted these important words: “From henceforth, we are masters of our destiny, and the welfare of this beloved land is our own responsibility.”

 These last six decades have been a journey committed to this endeavor.
 Where rubber and tin once dominated, we now have an integrated, open and diversified economy.
 Where roads once laid bare, now stands world class infrastructure.
 Where others had led, our economy now thrives on high-skilled industries, some on the frontiers of innovation.

 Looking back, we can take great pride in our achievements as a nation.
 Looking forward, there are infinite possibilities that await us.
 But there are challenges that we need to navigate and overcome.
 I shall mention some of them.